wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/create-data-model-expense-report/includes/2-use-predefined-tables.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Dataverse left navigation menu with the Tables option highlighted.](../media/3-tables.png)](../media/3-tables.png#lightbox)

-    If no one in your organization has created tables, predefined tables will display automatically to ensure that you are only viewing tables from Common Data Model.
+    If no one in your organization has created tables, predefined tables will display automatically to ensure that you're only viewing tables from Common Data Model.

 1. Select the column titled **Manage**, then select **Filter by**, click the second dropdown, and select the checkbox next to **Yes**.